-Circuit Zandvoort celebrated their 70th birthday in 2018.
-After the opening in 1948, the circuit was the home of multiple Formula 1 Grand Prix races.
+Circuit Zandvoort will celebrate its 75th anniversary in 2023.
+After its opening in 1948, the circuit was the home of multiple Formula 1 Grand Prix races.
 A worthy follower of the race event was found in the Marlboro Masters.
-A quick look back at the circuits history.
+A quick look back at the history of the circuit.

 The Zandvoort race track dates back to the 1930s.
 On June 3 1939, an international competition for race cars was organised for the first time in Dutch history.
 This involved a course through the streets of Zandvoort.
 The event attracted a couple of thousand visitors.
 That event was the reason that the mayor back then decided that there should be a permanent circuit.
 The dunes in the north of Zandvoort were chosen as the right location.